Checklist for Moving Elderly Parents: 6 Practical Things to Consider When Moving an Aging Loved One

-Start small Suggest your loved one start with a room with low sentimental value, like a bathroom or guest suite.
+Start small.
+Suggest your loved one start with a room with low sentimental value, such as a bathroom or guest suite.
 This will help them ease into the moving process with a clear sense of accomplishment.

-Help make tough decisions If your loved one has been in their house for years, even unimportant things can seem essential.
+Help make tough decisions.
+Unimportant things can seem essential if your loved one has been in their house for years.
 Offer to help sort items into “give away” and “keep” piles, and gently suggest changes.

 2. Explore using senior relocation services

 If you can’t be with your loved one during their moving prep, seek expert help.
-“Senior move managers” are companies that specialize in relocating, downsizing, and organizing aging individuals.
+As an example of expert help,senior move managersare companies that specialize in relocating, downsizing, and organizing aging individual’s possessions.

-Hire an expert An outside expert can simplify the emotional aspect of moving.
-Even if you’re available to help with a loved one’s transition, having a third party to help make tough decisions can reduce tension and fighting among family.
+Hire an expert.
+An outside expert, such as a senior move manager, can help take the edge off the emotional aspect of moving.
+Even if you’re available to help your elderly parent move, having a third party to help make tough decisions can reduce tension and family arguments.

-Get help for after the move Many senior relocation services also partner with companies who can help with after-move processes like cleaning, staging, estate sales, and donations.
+Get help for after the move.
+Many senior relocation services also partner with companies who can help with after-move processes such as cleaning, staging, estate sales, and donations.

 3. Plan moving transportation around your elderly loved one’s needs

 Many older adults can’t withstand a long road trip without assistance or stops, while others may require full-service medical transport.

 Plan on extra travel time.
 Multiple stops for your loved one could extend your overall travel time.
 Ask regularly if your loved one needs to stretch their legs or make pit stops on long rides.